/

 The isAuthorizedSync method will use locally-cached instances of the Member and the configured RBAC policy.
 If the RBAC policy has not been loaded, this method will always return false.
 The SWR caching strategy is detailed here.

-If the Member is not logged in, these methods will always return false.
-If the Resource or action provided are not valid for the configured RBAC policy, these methods will also return false.
+If the member is not logged in, this method will always return false.
+If the resource or action provided are not valid for the configured RBAC policy, this method will return false.

 As a best practice, authorization checks for sensitive actions should also occur on the backend.